ControlSystemStudio/phoebus/core/pva/TLS.md

 ==============================

 In this section we describe an earlier approach to creating certificates.
-It is left for reference, the preferred method is now pvacms.
+It is left for reference, the suggested approach is now based on `pvacms`.

 We start with a minimal setup for initial tests.